vieira-a/backend-developer-test/README.md

 - Express
 - ESLint

-# Metodologias
+# Methodologies

-Foram aplicadas boas práticas de design e arquitetura de projetos como:
+Good design and project architecture practices were applied, such as:

 - Clean Architecture
 - DDD